chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 #### PUT submission/{submission_id}/upload/link

 An authenticated user can upload a file from a shared link to a data set in their submission.

+If the upload is in an error state, this endpoint can be used with the dataset_id to restart the submission.
+If a new link is provided, the new link will be used.
+If the submissions is not in an error state, or is complete, this endpoint will return the current status of the submission.

 **Request:**